soc-ucsd/mixed-traffic/docs/numerical_data.md

-Here, we list the results of experimentation with the Python simulation.
+# SRIP 2022 Project: Python Simulations and Numerical Experiments

+- Author: Anish Kulkarni, Yanzhi Yao
+- Advisor: Yang Zheng

+Here, we list some python simulations and numerical experiment results, which was led by Anish Kulkarni and Yanzhi Yao in the summer of 2022.

-# Penetration Rate
+## Penetration Rate
 The first experiment conducted involved varying the penetration rate of AVs in a mixed traffic system of N vehicles.
 This variation was done in terms of a percentage value (0%, 5%, 10%, 15%, 20%, 25%, 30%, 35%, 40%, 45%, 50%, 75%, 100%) - as in, what percentage of the N vehicles were autonomous.